kennedysgarage/kennedysgarage/_posts/2014-03-24-welcome-to-nyc-tech.md

 layout: post
 permalink: /articles/welcome-to-nyc-tech/
 title: Welcome to NYC Tech
+hero: welcome-to-nyc-tech
 excerpt: When I first moved here it was lonely and I felt ever so small.
 That was until I met the amazing tech community of NYC.
-hero: welcome-to-nyc-tech
+tags:
+- life
+- advice
+- video
 comments: false
 ---